 Furthermore, reaching your teaching audience using as many tools as possible is essential.
 For this reason, it is beneficial for new and experienced teachers to be open to mentorship.
 We have found that having that extra resource benefits teachers and students, regardless of demographics.

-In brief, within every challenge come many solutions, whether simple or creatively solved.
+In brief, within every situation there are many opportunities for different outcomes, whether the path there is simple or creatively paved.
 The difference lies in us, the teachers, who seek to understand the students, community, and its needs.
-Every student deserves an excellent education, regardless of home environment and resources.
-Teachers can be the difference in propelling students’ success in incredible ways.
+Teachers can be the difference in propelling students’ success in incredible and creative ways, they just need to be actively sought by the educator.

 Marc Telles is the Director of Fine Arts and Bands at Seguin ISD in Seguin, Texas, and oversees K through 12th grade visual and performing arts programs.
 Mr. Telles holds a Bachelor’s Degree from Texas State University and a Master’s from the University of North Texas and has served as an educator for twenty-three years.
 Mr. Telles has award-winning concert bands, marching bands, and jazz ensembles.
 He is an active adjudicator for UIL and has presented workshops and clinics at the Texas Bandmasters Association, Texas Music Educators Association, and Texas Fine Arts Administrators conferences.